-PPGA comprises of faculty members with strong professional credentials who can undertake curricular development, teaching, and cutting-edge research.
+PPGA comprises faculty members with strong professional credentials who can undertake curricular development, teaching, and cutting-edge research.
 Currently undergoing expansion, PPGA is committed to achieving excellence in both teaching and research, as well as the establishment of a lively and collegial intellectual milieu.
 Its research projects and efforts seek to enhance the scholarly understanding of political institutions and behaviour, public policy and administration, and the values and ethics of government.
 In particular, it seeks to strengthen existing research on the theory and practice of Singapore governance as well as regional governance.

-PPGA faculty and graduate students have also developed close professional links with the Nanyang Centre for Public Administration (NCPA) at NTU, which offers MPA degree in both English and Chinese as well as bilingual executive leadership development programmes for middle/senior level government officials from China and Southeast Asia.
+PPGA faculty and graduate students have also developed close professional links with the Nanyang Centre for Public Administration (NCPA) at NTU, which offers the MPA degree in both English and Chinese as well as bilingual executive leadership development programmes for middle/senior level government officials from China and Southeast Asia.

 Faculty and Staff Profile